2026-03-17 · 8 min read

 Field toggle lets you customize which fields appear in compact mode.
 Don’t care about trace_id?
 Hide it.
 Want to see user_id?
 Show it.
 The toggle applies across all visible log lines, so you can scan for patterns across a specific field.

-Log Bookmarks
+Log Bookmarks (Free)

 During an incident, you find a relevant log line.
 Then you keep scrolling.
 Five minutes later, you need to go back to that line.
 Where was it?